AI Capability Forecasting

 Forecast Targets

 Capability thresholds.
-Forecasts may estimate when models can reliably complete complex coding tasks, conduct end-to-end research assistance, operate computers for hours, run cyber campaigns, design experiments, or coordinate tool-using agents.
+Forecasts may estimate when models can reliably complete complex coding tasks, conduct end-to-end research assistance, operate computers across unfamiliar interfaces, run cyber campaigns, design experiments, or coordinate tool-using agents.
+A threshold should name a success rate, task distribution, scaffold, and evaluation condition.

 Resource constraints.
 Forecasts may focus on whether compute, chips, energy, water, networking, memory bandwidth, high-quality data, or inference cost will slow progress.